 The Graduation Requirement Check (grad check) initiates the process of graduating the student.
-Students must file a grad check through the Records office at least one quarter before they plan to complete the program.
+Students must file a grad check through the Office of the Registrar at least one semester before they plan to complete the program.
 The grad check is also required for commencement eligibility.
-Deadlines and fees for filing the grad check are posted on the Records website.
+Deadlines and fees for filing the grad check are posted on the Office of the Registrar website.